Stochastic Neural Network Symmetrisation in Markov Categories: Application and numerical results

-\begin{remark} We briefly explain why \eqref{eq:expected-loss-upper-bound} is reasonable to use as a training objective.
-Observe that this inequality becomes exact if $k(dy|x)$ is Dirac for all $x \in \X$, or equivalently if $k$ is deterministic \cite[Example 10.5]{fritz2020synthetic}.
+\begin{remark} We briefly explain why \eqref{eq:expected-loss-upper-bound} is reasonable to use as a surrogate objective.
+First, by a similar argument to Theorem 1 of \citet{burda2016importance}, it is straightforward to show that this bound becomes tighter as $m$ increases, and exact in the limit $m \to \infty$ under mild regularity conditions.
+In addition, for any fixed $m$, the bound is also exact if $k(d\hat{y}|x)$ is always Dirac, or equivalently if $k$ is deterministic \citep[Example 10.5]{fritz2020synthetic}.
 It follows that if \eqref{eq:expected-loss-upper-bound} is globally optimised over the parameters of the model, the resulting $k$ (which may be stochastic) will perform at least as well as the best-performing \emph{deterministic} $k$ the model can express.
-But now $k$ has at least two opportunities to become deterministic, which occurs if: \begin{itemize} \item $\nn_k$ is deterministic and $\G$-equivariant.
-In this case $k = \sym_\gamma(\nn_k) = \nn_k$ is also deterministic, where the second equality holds because $\sym_\gamma$ is stable (Proposition \ref{prop:sym-gamma-is-stable}).
-This generalises an observation made by \cite[Section 2.3]{murphy2018janossy}.
+But now $k$ has at least two opportunities to become deterministic, which occurs if either: \begin{itemize} \item $\nn_k$ is deterministic and $\G$-equivariant.
+In this case $k = \sym_\pre(\nn_k) = \nn_k$ is also deterministic, where the second equality holds because $\sym_\pre$ is stable (Proposition \ref{prop:sym-gamma-is-stable}).
+This generalises an observation made in Section 2.3 of \citet{murphy2018janossy}.

-\item $\nn_k$ and $\gamma$ are both deterministic.
-In this case, $k = \sym_\gamma(\nn_k)$ is deterministic because $\sym_\gamma$ restricts to a symmetrisation procedure in the determinsitic subcategory $\Stoch_\Det$.
-This in effect reduces to the canonicalisation approach of \cite{kaba2023equivariance}. \end{itemize} This ``double robustness'' suggests that, under typical circumstances, it will be fairly easy for a model to express (or at least approximate) a rich family of deterministic $k$, which gives reason to anticipate good performance overall even when optimising the bound \eqref{eq:expected-loss-upper-bound} rather than the true expected loss. \end{remark}
+\item $\nn_k$ and $\pre$ are both deterministic.
+In this case, $k = \sym_\pre(\nn_k)$ is deterministic because $\sym_\pre$ restricts to a symmetrisation procedure in the determinsitic subcategory $\Stoch_\Det$.
+This in effect reduces to the canonicalisation approach of \citet{kaba2023equivariance}. \end{itemize} This ``double robustness'' suggests that, under typical circumstances, it will be fairly easy for a model to approximate a rich family of deterministic $k$, which gives reason to anticipate good performance even when optimising the bound \eqref{eq:expected-loss-upper-bound} rather than the true expected loss. \end{remark}